-(Above photo is a screenshot from “Dramatic Escape”)**

-#### Former

 (Above photo is a screenshot from “Dramatic Escape” – originally published Jun.
 5, 2017)

-Not only does it give prison inmates a second chance at life by teaching them the skills they’ll need to succeed in the world once released from prison, but it also gives the world a second chance at the way they view those who are incarcerated.
+Not only does the non-profit organization give prison inmates a second chance at life by teaching them the skills they’ll need to succeed in the world once they are released, but it also gives the world a second chance to reevaluate the way they view the incarcerated.

-The non-profit organization brings theater, dance, visuals arts, music and writing into five New York State prisons, including Westchester’s Sing Sing Prison in Ossining and Bedford Hills Women’s Correctional Facility, as well as Woodbourne, Green Haven, and Fishkill correctional?facilities.
+RTA brings theater, dance, visuals arts, music, and writing into five New York State prisons, including Westchester’s Sing Sing Prison in Ossining and Bedford Hills Women’s Correctional Facility.
+They also offer services in Woodbourne, Green Haven, and Fishkill correctional facilities.
 They’ve recently added Rikers Island to their roster of prison programs.

 New York’s local PBS station, THIRTEEN, will feature the full-length documentary “Dramatic Escape” about RTA’s production of “A Few Good Men” at Sing Sing Correctional Facility on Tuesday, June 13 at 9:30 p.m. and again on Sunday, June 25 on WLIW21.

 The documentary offers an inside look at how art changes an inmate’s outlook on life and offers them the skills they need to successfully reintegrate into society.
-“Dramatic Escape” shows the process of prisoners who go through an audition to curtain call, all while telling their personal stories, struggles and contemplating the possibility of redemption.
+“Dramatic Escape” shows the process prisoners undergo from audition to curtain call, all while telling their personal stories, struggles, and contemplating the possibility of redemption.

 They invite inmate families and members of the public to view their public performances.

-Most of these inmates grew up without art in the lives and surrounded by poverty or unfortunate circumstances, but RTA shows them that another life is possible after their time is?served.
-RTA says their program is a cost-effective way to change behavior while providing humane incarceration with successful results for reentry into the world.
+Most of these inmates grew up without art in their lives and were surrounded by poverty or unfortunate circumstances, but RTA shows them that another life is possible after their time is served.
+RTA says its program is a cost-effective way to change behavior while providing humane incarceration with successful results for reentry into the world.